codelibs/elasticsearch-plugin-example/README.md

-elasticsearch-plugin-sample
+Sample plugin for elasticsearch
 ===========================

-A sample project for elasticsearch plugin
+This project is a sample for elasticsearch plugin. elasticsearch-plugin-archetype is created from this project.